rusenask/mirage/docs/pages/api.rst

 delete/stubs
 ============

 Stubs should be mastered in a code repository such as SVN.
-Delete/stubs will remove stubs from the Stubo database.
+Delete/stubs will remove stubs from the Mirage database.
 This should be run at the end of each test run.

 .. code-block:: javascript